SichangHe/ETHLDR201/essay2/self_inquiry_essay2.md

 [@healthdirect2023benefit].
 Therefore, the meaning of work is not always to produce goods or to survive.

-We could argue, though, that most volunteering still help society survive.
+We could argue, though, that most volunteering still helps society survive.
 In the examples above,
-what the volunteers do would potentially benefit someone in the society, whether they are someone whose heart is warmed by the animals helped, or someone who educated from the tutor.
+what the volunteers do would potentially benefit someone in the society, whether they are someone whose heart is warmed by the animals helped, or someone educated by the tutor.
 As an extreme example,
 volunteering is more and more frequently used to dress up free labor harvests [@kelemen2017more].
-In my annotations, I recall that many Chinese companies do not pay internships or even charge for them [@he2023annotations].
+In my annotations, I recall that many Chinese companies do not pay for internships or even charge for them [@he2023annotations].
 In this case, volunteering benefits the company that harvests labor and presumably helps it produce goods;
 volunteering also helps the individual whose labor is being harvested to find